docker-java/docker-java/README.md

 * Maven 3.0.5
 * Docker daemon running

-Maven may run tests during build process but tests are disabled by default.
-The tests are using a localhost instance of Docker, make sure that you have Docker running for tests to work.
-To run the tests you have to provide your https://www.docker.io/account/login/ information:
+Some of the tests are using a localhost instance of Docker and require manual setup.
+In order to enable an easy standard build, these integration tests are disabled by default.

+To run the full set of tests, make sure you have a local Docker daemon running and hten provide your https://registry.hub.docker.com/account/login/ information via system properties:

-    $ mvn clean install -DskipTests=false -Ddocker.io.username=... -Ddocker.io.password=... -Ddocker.io.email=...
+    $ mvn clean install -DskipITs=false -Ddocker.io.username=... -Ddocker.io.password=... -Ddocker.io.email=...

+If you are using a remote Docker server, add its URL like this: `-Ddocker.io.url=http://...:2375`.

 By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server, so you will need to make sure that your Docker server is